-Carat weight and diamond size are very often thought to be the same thing.
-To clear any confusion, we’ve put together a small piece that explains the difference between the two.
+Carat weight and diamond size are often thought to be the same thing.
+To clear the confusion and give you a better perspective, we’ve put together a small article to explain the difference between the two.

-The weight of a gemstone is measured in carats.
+Gem weight is measured in carats.
 One carat is equivalent to 200 milligrams (0.20 grams) and is divided into 100 points for precision.
 A sapphire weighing half of a carat may be referred to as 0.50 carats.

 The best way to visualize the size of a gemstone is by its dimensions, the top diameter in particular.

 The carat weights given for standard gem sizes in the chart apply to diamonds cut to ideal proportions.
 Usually, gem cutters will cut colored gems with greater volume than diamonds so their weights may not be the same as those listed below.

 SHOULD YOU BUY BASED ON CARAT WEIGHT OR GEM SIZES?